velosoberti/DataScience_Guide/README.md

 ##

-- ### Study Guide and Review of Machine Learning in Supervised Prsctical Activities*
+- <h2 id="study-guide-and-review-of-machine-learning-in-supervised-practical-activities"> Study Guide and Review of Machine Learning in Supervised Prsctical Activities* </h2>

 #### In this guide, I cover how to handle data for supervised and no supervised machine learning algorithms, including inputting missing values, label encoding, scaling, and transformations.
 I also discuss topics such as optimization with GridSearch and the evaluation of regression and classification models.
 Finally, I delve into the models themselves, exploring their uses, methods, and functional logic.